choller/autokey3d/README.md

 In the profiles/ subdirectory, you can find SVG traces created from photos for certain locks.
 You can add your own SVG data there if you wish to create a model for a profile not supported yet by the software.
-In addition to the SVG, there is always a profile definition file (.def) that contains dimensional information about the profile (see profiles/README for more information).
+In addition to the SVG, there is always a profile definition file (.scad) that contains dimensional information about the profile (see profiles/README for more information).

 ## System Definitions